ManifestManah/MapConfigurator/README.md

 If you wish to add a configuration for a new map, simply create a configuration file with that map's name, and it will be loaded the next time the map is played.

+If you wish to add a configuration that is applied to all maps starting with the prefix de_ then create a configuration file named "de_" inside of the cfg/mapconfigs/prefixes/ directory, and specify the server variables you wish to have applied for that type of maps.

+If you have a map that overwrites a value when the round starts, you can create a file with that map's name inside of cfg/mapconfigs/forced/.
+But do only do this, if it is absolutely necessary, as map files located in this directory are executed every time the round starts, right after the freeze time ends.
+If the server does not use freeze time this will be called right after the round starts, but for the most parts, still late enough for the configuration to overwrite the variable that the map sets when a new round begins.

 ## Requirements
 In order for the plugin to work, you must have the following installed: